Social media for nonprofits – sounds like too much work with no time in hand? The reality can be different though. Read on!

 Your nonprofit can also connect with so-called “influencers” in your community.
 This doesn’t have to be a high-fashion model or fitness guru.
 Instead, look to your local civic leaders, thought leaders in your industry, and your existing donor base.
 Reach out to see who might consider sharing the word online about your nonprofit’s services and mission.

-To conclude, social media can be a valuable and even crucial tool to grow your nonprofit and promote your mission.
-From building community to recruiting volunteers and donations, social media can help you achieve a variety of organizational goals.
+To conclude, social media for nonprofits can be a valuable and even crucial tool to grow and promote your mission.
+From building community to recruiting volunteers and donations, it can help you achieve a variety of organizational goals.

 Creating a social media plan and sticking to it can take some time and commitment, but many organizations find that the effort is well worth it.